rouzbehsbz/brainf-interpreter/README.md

 Replace <source_path> with the path to your Brainfuck source file.

 ## Example
-In this repository, you'll find a sample Brainfuck example source files in examples directory.
+In this repository, you'll find all sample Brainfuck example source files in examples directory.
 It contains the classic "Hello World" program written in Brainfuck.
 To execute it, simply run:

     cargo run ./examples/hello-world.bf